By Marie Tierney

 “I’d also like to ‘pair up’ if anyone wants to form a pair or even a small group”

-Judith Turner prepared the ground by setting up a Zoom meeting open to all who expressed an interest.
+Judith prepared the ground by setting up a Zoom meeting open to all who expressed an interest.
 Big gratitude to you for your responsiveness and flexibility dear Judith!

 Since that initial meeting, our group of six has met 12 times in total for practice and peer support.
 We met weekly for the first three weeks, and have continued to meet every two weeks on Saturday mornings, for an hour and a half.